deadlydog/PowerShell.GitClean/ReadMe.md

 - `RootDirectoryPath` (required): The root directory where all of your git repositories are located.
 Alias: `Path`
 - `DirectorySearchDepth`: The depth to search for git repositories under the RootDirectoryPath.
 A large value may increase the time it takes to discover git repositories.
 Default is 4.
 Alias: `Depth`
 - `Force`: If specified, the cmdlet will clean all repositories, even if they have untracked files. __Be careful with this option!__
+- Common parameters supported:
   - `WhatIf`: If specified, the cmdlet will not actually delete any files.
 It will only show you which repos would be cleaned, even if `-Force` is specified.
   - `Confirm`: If specified, the cmdlet will prompt you to confirm before cleaning each repository.
+  - `Information`: If specified, the cmdlet will output general information about what it is doing.
+  - `Verbose`: If specified, the cmdlet will output verbose information about what it is doing.

 ### Examples